dair-ai/Prompt-Engineering-Guide/README.md

 - [Notes for Prompt Engineering by sw-yx](https://github.com/sw-yx/ai-notes)

 # Lecture + Tutorial
 Full tutorial and lecture coming soon!
-If you would like to sponsor this open initiative reach out on [Twitter](https://twitter.com/omarsar0) or at ellfae@gmail.com.

 ---
 Feel free to open a PR if you think something is missing here.
 Always welcome feedback and suggestions.